newpouy/InstagramHelper/README.md

 Free Chrome Extension [Helper Tools for Instagram.com](https://github.com/OllegK/InstagramHelper).

 ## What the Extension Does
 1. Create a list of people following/followers your own or another user's account.
-If you want to create a list for another user's account, this account should be public, or you should follow it. **You will not be able to create a list for the private account you do not follow.** The created list could be [exported to Excel](#create-a-List-of-Following/Followers).
+If you want to create a list for another user's account, this account should be public, or you should follow it. **You will not be able to create a list for the private account you do not follow, so you need to be a follower of the private account if you want to generate a list for it.** The created list could be [exported to Excel](#create-a-List-of-Following/Followers).
   * When you generated a list of somebody's else followers/following, you can [follow the people from the generated list](#follow-the-users-from-the-generated-list).
 Some of them will follow you back.
   * When you generated a list of your followers/following, you can also [unfollow the people](#unfollow-the-users-from-the-generated-list) who don't follow you.
 There is a way to keep some people - this option is not very comfortable now, and probably it will be improved in future versions.
 For now, you need to put the IDs of people who should be kept followed in the textarea control; pay attention that it should be precisely numeric ID (not username, as the user can easily change the username, however, ID is not changeable), and each ID should be put on the separate line.
 2. Find the common users between two Instagram accounts.